Fox Maple Press

 Garden at Finca la Bella cultivates endangered tree species.

-Costa Rica 2008 Workshop Project
+Costa Rica Workshop Projects

 The first two IPCBI workshop projects in Costa Rica took place in the winter of 2001.
 In that year we worked with the cooperative farming community of Finca la Bella to construct a community meeting hall.
-As a follow up, we constructed a park pavilion in the Childrens Park in Playa Tamarindo.
+As a follow up, we constructed a park pavilion in the Children’s Park in Playa Tamarindo.
 Workshops also took place in 2002 and 2003 in which we built a bogega for the Monteverde Institute (which is now serving as a class room) in 2002, and an octagonal observation pavillion in 2003 at a biological research facility in Los Llanos.

 Originally the pavilion was to be constructed for the Coope de Santa Elena, but financial difficulties threated to foreclose on the property.
 The coope has rebounded due in part to their association with Comercio Justo (Fair Trade), an international partnership of small farming communities who have bonded together to increase market share at fair prices in the face of the Free Trade Agreements devastating effect on small coffee producers throughout central and south America.
 By purchasing Fair Trade coffee, you will be directly benefiting the community of finca la bella, and all CSE coop members.

-| 2004 project at el benificio in Lower San Luis, Costa Rica |
+2004 project at el benificio in Lower San Luis, Costa Rica

 We returned in February 2004 to work again with the Coope de Santa Elena and Finca la Bella (a CSE cooperative community farm) in the construction of an octagonal pavilion at the coffee processing facility, el benificio, in lower San Luis.
 This is the location where the coffee beans are sun dried, dehusked using a water powered mill reminisant of a Rube Goldberg contraption, and roasted.
 The pavilion will be used as an information center where visitors can taste the coffee and learn about local coffee cultivation and processing, in hopes of increasing local retail sales.